Gateway to College Application Process

 Note: If you were in Gateway to College but left the program before completing, see the Appeal page.

-Reserve a spot at the next Information Sessions by calling our Information Line at: 971-722-6225.
+Reserve a spot at the next Information and Two-Day Evaluation Session.

 - Learn more about the expectations and benefits of the Gateway to College program